marty-macfly/yii2-rbac-cli/README.md

 # yii2-rbac-cli

-Yii2 User and Rbac provider from another Yii2 instance for sso or cenralized way to manage user and role.
+Create role and permission from the command line based on the content of a YAML or JSON file.

 Installation
 ------------